-- The primary purpose of an N.A.
-MEMBER is to stay clean a day at a time and carry the message of recovery to the addict who still suffers by working with others. - The primary purpose of an N.A.
-GROUP is to carry the message of recovery to the addict who still suffers by providing a setting for identification and a healthy atmosphere for recovery, where addicts can come for help if they have a desire to stop using. - The purpose of an AREA SERVICE COMMITTEE is to be supportive of its areas and groups and their primary purpose, by associating a group with other groups locally, and by helping a group deal with its day-to-day situations and needs. - 4.
-The purpose of a REGIONAL SERVICE COMMITTEE is to be supportive to its areas and groups and their primary purpose, by linking together the areas and groups within a region, by helping areas and groups deal with their basic situations and needs, and by encouraging the growth of the fellowship. - The purpose of the WORLD SERVICE CONFERENCE is to be supportive of the fellowship as a whole, and to define and take action according to the group conscience of Narcotics Anonymous. - 6.
-The purpose of the WORLD SERVICE OFFICE, our main service center, is to carry out the directives of the World Service Conference in matters that relate to communications and information for the Fellowship of N.A., its services, groups, and members.
-The World Service Office achieves this purpose by maintaining correspondence with N.A. groups and service committees, by printing and distributing WSC-approved literature, and by maintaining the archives and files of Narcotics Anonymous. - 7.
-The purpose of a BOARD OF TRUSTEES, who act as guardians of the Twelve Traditions, is to ensure the continuation and growth of N.A. by seeking new and better ways to carry the message to the addict who still suffers, by seeking to ensure the maintenance of the Twelve Traditions, and by dealing with those things, both within and outside the fellowship, which affect its continuation and growth.
+- 1. The primary purpose of an NA member is to stay clean a day at a time and carry the message of recovery to the addict who still suffers by working with others. - 2.
+The primary purpose of an NA group is to carry the message of recovery to the addict who still suffers by providing a setting for identification and a healthy atmosphere for recovery, where addicts can come for help if they have a desire to stop using. - 3.
+The purpose of an area service committee is to be supportive of its areas and groups and their primary purpose, by associating a group with other groups locally, and by helping a group deal with its day-to-day situations and needs. - 4.
+The purpose of a regional service committee is to be supportive to its areas and groups and their primary purpose, by linking together the areas and groups within a region, by helping areas and groups deal with their basic situations and needs, and by encouraging the growth of the fellowship. - 5.
+The purpose of the World Service Conference is to be supportive of the fellowship as a whole, and to define and take action according to the group conscience of Narcotics Anonymous. - 6.
+The purpose of the World Service Office, our main service center, is to carry out the directives of the World Service Conference in matters that relate to communications and information for the Fellowship of NA, its services, groups, and members.
+The World Service Office achieves this purpose by maintaining correspondence with NA groups and service committees, by printing and distributing WSC-approved literature, and by maintaining the archives and files of Narcotics Anonymous. - 7.
+The purpose of the World Service Board of Trustees, who act as guardians of the Twelve Traditions, is to ensure the continuation and growth of NA by seeking new and better ways to carry the message to the addict who still suffers, by seeking to ensure the maintenance of the Twelve Traditions, and by dealing with those things, both within and outside the fellowship, which affect its continuation and growth.